Best LIVE Ammo Deals Online >>>

 Specs

-Fenix packed a ton of features into the new DP36R Pro for 2024.
+The popular Fenix PD36R Pro got a bunch of nice updates in 2024.
 It’s too big to keep in your front pocket but perfect for the nightstand or an off-body carry bag.

 Inside the IP68 waterproof aluminum body is a rechargeable battery that uses a USB-C port and can be swapped out for a fresh one when time is a factor.
 The PD36R Pro has five power settings ranging from 30 to 2800 lumens and a 2,500-lumen strobe function.
 The maximum candela rating of 36,000 gives the PD36R Pro a range of 380 meters.
-On the lowest setting, battery life reaches 42 hours.
+On the lowest setting, the battery will last 42 hours.

 Fenix_PD36R Pro_SHOT 24_1